 My Uni Experience: Every cloud

-I was working at a data centre keeping the cogs moving for an international financial services giant.
+At the time of the pandemic I was working at a data centre keeping the cogs moving for an international financial services giant.
 My employer started off asking me to attend site, then put me on the government's furlough scheme for a couple of months before deciding my services were no longer required.
 With my request to extend the furlough period declined I, like so many others, was left abandoned and disillusioned.